Soham2704/multi-agent-compliance-system/handover.md

-├── rl_env/               # Custom Gymnasium environment and RL training scripts ├── rules_db/             # The SQLite database and AI-extracted rule files ├── tests/                # The `pytest` test suite for the system ├── app.py                # The Streamlit front-end application (for demo & feedback) ├── main.py               # The main FastAPI back-end server (THE API BRIDGE) ├── main_pipeline.py      # The core logic for the compliance pipeline ├── database_setup.py     # Script to initialize the database schema ├── extract_rules_ai.py   # The AI-powered data curation pipeline script └── ...                   # Other config and documentation files
+├── rl_env/               # Custom Gymnasium environment and RL training scripts ├── rules_db/             # The SQLite database and AI-extracted rule files ├── tests/                # The `pytest` test suite for the system │
+├── main.py               # The main FastAPI back-end server (THE API BRIDGE) ├── main_pipeline.py      # The core logic for the compliance pipeline ├── mcp_client.py         # The professional client for all database (MCP) interactions ├── database_setup.py     # Script to initialize the database schema ├── extract_rules_ai.py   # The AI-powered data curation pipeline script ├── app.py                # The Streamlit front-end application (for demo & feedback)
+│
+├── Dockerfile            # Recipe for deploying the FastAPI service.
+├── handover_phase2.md    # This document.
+├── README.md             # The main, public-facing project documentation.
+└── requirements.txt      # All Python dependencies.

 3. How to Add New Rules / Cities (For Nipun)
 The system is designed to be easily extensible.
-To add a new city (e.g., "Nashik"):
+To add a new city (e.g., "Nashik") is a three-step, automated process.

+Step 1: Download the New PDF

-Acquire Data: Add the new PDF document URL to the DOCUMENTS dictionary in download_docs.py and run it.
+Add the new document's URL and output path to the DOCUMENTS dictionary in download_docs.py.

+Run the script: python download_docs.py

+Step 2: Parse the PDF with OCR

-Parse with OCR: Run the OCR parser to create the unstructured JSON transcript.
-This is the input for the AI curator.
+Run the reusable parse_agent.py script, providing the path to the new PDF and a new output path for the unstructured JSON transcript.

 python agents/parse_agent.py --input io/Nashik_DCR.pdf --output rules_kb/nashik_rules.json

-AI-Powered Extraction: Run the AI data curator to automatically populate the master rules.db database.
-This can also be done via the N8N workflow.
+Step 3: Use AI to Populate the Database

+Run the high-performance extract_rules_ai.py script, pointing it at the new unstructured JSON and specifying the city name.
+The AI agent will automatically extract the rules and commit them to the master rules.db.

 python extract_rules_ai.py --input rules_kb/nashik_rules.json --city Nashik